bpkent/Barcelona-Data-Trivia/README.md

 Future To Do's
 --------------
+* Keep expanding the set of downloaded datasets.

+* Weight the dataset choice to prefer datasets that haven't been chosen in a while.
+    - Include a field in the YAML with last chosen timestamp and write to it (when a tweet is actually posted at the end).
+    - `random.choices` can take weights, or `numpy.choice`.

+* Log the runs
+    - Dataset
+    - Question
+    - SQL
+    - Results
+    - Factoid
+    - Bsky URIs

 * Generalize the LLM call that strips formatting from the SQL output.
     - It should get all of the information from the SQL validator, i.e. bogus table name, etc.
     - It's task should be to fix whatever the bug is.